deephaven/benchmark/docs/CollectedResults.md

 The benchmark-metrics.csv contains metrics collected while running the benchmark.
 Most metrics (like MXBean metrics) represent a snapshot at a moment in time.
 When these snapshots are taken and collected are up to the test-writer.
 For example, in the standard benchmarks available in this project, metrics snaphosts are taken before and after the benchmark operation.
-The before-after metrics can be diffed to get things like Heap Gain or garbage collection counts.
+The before-after metrics can be compared to calculate things like Heap Gain or garbage collection counts.

 Field supplied in the file are:
 - benchmark_name: The unique name of the benchmark
 - origin: The serice where the metric was collected
 - timestamp: Millis since epoch when the metrics was recorded
 - category: A grouping category for the metric
-- type: What type of metric has been collected (Should be more narrowly focused than category)
+- type: The type of metric has been collected (should be more narrowly focused than category)
 - name: A metric name that is unique within the category
 - value: The numeric value of the metric
 - note: Any addition clarifying information